bicCluster/learning-cluster/README.md

 For now, the machines in the subnet are unable to connect the real internet.
 This is because the gateway does not forward their tcp/udp requests to the outside world.
 Thus we use `iptables` to tell gateway forwarding them.
 [This page](http://www.revsys.com/writings/quicktips/nat.html) is enough as a HOWTO wiki.
 If you want to know more about forwarding, check [this](http://www.howtogeek.com/177621/the-beginners-guide-to-iptables-the-linux-firewall/).
 After configuring iptables, all four machines should be able to connect to the Internet now, you can try to ping www.google.com on all four machines to test your configuration.

+Tip:
-Tip: read the instructions carefully and find out which is incoming network port and which is outgoing.
+1. Read the instructions **carefully** and find out **which is incoming network port and which is outgoing**.
+2. When executing `echo 1 > /proc/sys/net/ipv4/ip_forward` as instructed in the HOWTO wiki page, if get a "permission denied" alert，please use this command:
+`sudo bash -c 'echo 1 > /proc/sys/net/ipv4/ip_forward'`.

 ## <a name="install-hadoop">Install Hadoop using Ambari</a>